ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    RUN_TASK_VX_ENSGRID="TRUE"
    RUN_TASK_VX_ENSPOINT="TRUE"

 These tasks are independent, so users may set some values to "TRUE" and others to "FALSE" depending on the needs of their experiment.
 Note that the ENSGRID and ENSPOINT tasks apply only to ensemble model verification.
-Additional verification tasks appear in :numref:`Table %s <VXWorkflowTasksTable>` More details on all of the parameters in this section are available in :numref:`Chapter %s <VXTasks>`.
+Additional verification tasks appear in :numref:`Table %s <VXWorkflowTasksTable>`.
+More details on all of the parameters in this section are available in :numref:`Section %s <VXTasks>`.

 .. _SetUpPythonEnv: